epi2me-labs/wf-flu/README.md

 ## Outputs

-Outputs files may be aggregated including information for all samples or provided per sample.
+Output files may be aggregated including information for all samples or provided per sample.
 Per-sample files will be prefixed with respective aliases and represented below as {{ alias }}.

 | Title | File path | Description | Per sample or aggregated |
 |-------|-----------|-------------|--------------------------|